DimitriKenne/CryptoFuturesBot/docs/trading_bot_workflow.md

 ---

-## Phase 3: New Trade Workflow (Enhanced with Verification)
+## Phase 3: New Trade Workflow (with Hybrid Mode CLI Menu)

 This workflow is triggered by a valid, non-zero signal when all entry conditions are met.

 1. **Check Entry Rules:** The `LiveTradingSessionManager` checks if a new trade can be opened.
 2. **Calculate Trade Proposal:** `trade_execution_engine.calculate_entry_details()` is called.
+3. **Hybrid Mode Check:**
+    * If operating in **automatic mode**:
+        - The trade is executed immediately.
+    * If operating in **hybrid mode**:
+        - The bot presents a CLI menu to the user, displaying all trade details (direction, price, quantity, SL, TP, etc.).
+        - The CLI menu supports:
+            - `y` or `yes`: Approve the trade and proceed with execution.
+            - `n` or `no`: Reject the trade; no entry is made.
+            - `close`: Close the current open position (if any).
+            - `close X`: Close fraction `X` (e.g., `close 0.5`) of the current open position.
+            - `help`: Print trade details and menu options again.
+            - `skip`: Skip this trade and move to next cycle.
+        - **Timeout Handling:** If no input is received within the configured timeout period (e.g., 60 seconds), the trade is skipped and logged.
+        - **Input Validation:** Invalid responses are reprompted; only accepted commands are processed.
+        - The bot acts according to the user's choice.
-3. **Execute & Verify Entry:** The `TradeCycleProcessor` executes the robust entry sequence, ensuring every order placed (entry, SL, TP) is tracked by its unique order ID.
+4. **Execute & Verify Entry:** The `TradeCycleProcessor` executes the robust entry sequence, ensuring every order placed (entry, SL, TP) is tracked by its unique order ID.
-4. **Reconcile & Persist:** The final, verified position is created and saved to the `LiveTradingSessionManager` and the `state.json` file.
+5. **Reconcile & Persist:** The final, verified position is created and saved to the `LiveTradingSessionManager` and the `state.json` file.
-5. **Send Notification:** "TRADE ENTERED: [Details: Direction, Price, Qty, SL, TP]"
+6. **Send Notification:** "TRADE ENTERED: [Details: Direction, Price, Qty, SL, TP]"

 ---

-## Phase 4: Close Position Workflow (Enhanced with Order Cleanup)
+## Phase 4: Close Position Workflow

-This is triggered by an exit condition.
+This is triggered by an exit condition (SL, TP, max holding, reversal, or manual close).

+1. **Automatic & Hybrid Mode:**
+    - All exits triggered by SL, TP, liquidation, reversal signal, or max holding are executed immediately—**no confirmation is required in hybrid mode**.
+    - Manual closes (full or partial) can be triggered by the CLI menu in hybrid mode.
-1. **Cancel Inactive Order:** The `TradeExecutionEngine` cancels the remaining SL or TP order.
+2. **Cancel Inactive Orders:** The `TradeExecutionEngine` cancels the remaining SL or TP order.
-2. **Execute the Close:** The `TradeCycleProcessor` places the closing market order.
+3. **Execute the Close:** The `TradeCycleProcessor` places the closing market order (full or partial as requested).
-3. **Finalize & Persist:** The final PnL is calculated, and the state is updated and saved.
+4. **Finalize & Persist:** The final PnL is calculated, and the state is updated and saved.
-4. **Send Notification:** "TRADE CLOSED: [Details: Direction, Price, PnL, Reason]"
+5. **Send Notification:** "TRADE CLOSED: [Details: Direction, Price, PnL, Reason]"

 ---